ideonate/jhsingle-native-proxy/README.md

 --request-timeout=300 specifies the timeout in seconds that it waits for the underlying subprocess to return.
 Default is 300.

+{origin_host} in the command argument will be replaced with the first 'host' seen in any request to the jhsingle-native-proxy server.

 ## Changelog

+### v0.2.0 released 11 June 2020

+- Better websocket handling (subprotocols)
+- {origin_host} variable added

 ### v0.1.3 released 1 June 2020